bennychen2004181026/T3A1Workbook/GuangJianChen_T3A1.md

 ```

 * Array
 An array is a type of object that various values as elements are enclosed in a set of square brackets and the whole as a single variable.
-The elements inside a array are comma-seperated.
+The elements inside a array are comma-separated.
 Each element in an array has a numeric index, and the element itself can be any data type in JavaScript.
-One imprtant thing of array needs to be memorized is that the index start from zero and the first element in a array is array[0].
+One important thing of array needs to be memorized is that the index start from zero and the first element in a array is array[0].

 ```js script
 const colors = ["Red", "Yellow", "Green", "Orange"];